1FarZ1/Sample_Backend_Dart_Frog/README.md

 - [x] Delete Product ✔️
 - [x] and Others ....

+# TODO
+- [] Add secrets To Env
+- [] Add the rest of functionalities
+- [] Create Controllers to Get Better Seperation of Concers
+- [] Add some security rules
+- [] Error Handling some side Cases
 # Note
 ### This Repository is for learning purposes only

 [license_badge]: https://img.shields.io/badge/license-MIT-blue.svg